Balseros

-Balseros ("rafters", from the Spanish balsa "raft") were boat people who emigrated without formal documentation in self constructed or precarious vessels from Cuba to neighboring states including The Bahamas, Jamaica, the Cayman Islands and, most commonly, the United States since the 1994 Balsero crisis and during the wet feet, dry feet policy.
+Balseros ('rafters', from Spanish balsa 'raft') were boat people who emigrated without formal documentation in self constructed or precarious vessels from Cuba to neighboring states including The Bahamas, Jamaica, the Cayman Islands and, most commonly, the United States since the 1994 Balsero crisis and during the wet feet, dry feet policy.

 History

 1994 Cuban rafter crisis

 The August 1994 Cuban rafter crisis was the fourth wave of Cuban immigration following Castro's rise to power.
 The 1994 Balseros Crisis was ended by the agreement of the wet feet, dry feet policy between Bill Clinton and Fidel Castro.

 Wet feet, dry feet policy

 After 1994, balseros continued to arrive in the United States from Cuba.
 In the 2015 fiscal year, 4,473 balseros attempted to come to the United States.
 In fiscal year 2016, the number was 7,411.
 In January 2017, the wet feet, dry feet policy came to an end, and now any balsero can be subject to deportation.
 Shortly before the policy ended, the U.S. Coast Guard noticed a spike in balseros attempting to reach the United States.